PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices

 \subsection{Fairness Analysis}

 Last but not least, since PI-Whisper can adapt to different speakers' characteristics, we expect it to perform equally well for different speaker groups without significantly biasing toward certain diversity groups.
 To validate such a hypothesis, we run a set of empirical experiments on the CommonVoice dataset and measure the effect of using multiple LoRA profiles.
-We adopt two fairness metrics, the statistical parity difference \textit{(SPD)} and disparate impact ratio \textit{(DIR)} \citep{fairness2023}, while considering the use of our WER metric as shown in Equation (\ref{eq:spd}) and (\ref{eq:dir}).
+We adopt two fairness metrics, the statistical parity difference \textit{(SPD)} and disparate impact ratio \textit{(DIR)} \citep{fairness2023}, while considering the use of our WER metric as shown in Equation \ref{eq:spd} and \ref{eq:dir}.
 SPD is defined as the difference in WER between the best and the worst speaker groups; while DIR is defined as the ratio between the best and worst speaker groups.

 We report the results in Table \ref{tab:fairness_combined}.
 We first observe that, compared to the base model and the fine-tuned model with the traditional LoRA approach, our solution with a LoRA profile library for a specific speaker group characteristic can achieve higher fairness scores.
 The fairness scores get even better when more than one LoRA profile are considered, which is consistent with our expectations.